asyncapi/glee/docs/config-file.md

 ```

-Here is an example of the `glee.config.js` file to refer to.
+Here is an example of the `glee.config.js` file for refence:
 ```js
 export default async function () {
   return {